Search

 The most effective carbon to be used for a particular application-specific type may depend on the nature of the exhaust air to be treated, the plant operating process conditions, the contaminants to be removed and the emission levels that the cleaned exhaust air needs to meet.

 If this is required for a new treatment process, why not consider the use of a mobile carbon filter.
 These are activated carbon filters that can be both used on-site as a VOC purification vessel and then transported to and from the site, without the need for any on-site carbon exchange.
+These mobile carbon filters are supplied on a lease basis so there is no need for an expensive capital commitment for a fixed abatement system.

 If you need help with the choice of activated carbon, the help of our mobile carbon filter service or just some further advice, please contact us – contact our technical team.